No Oil Producing and Exporting Cartels Act: Ongoing debate and future possibilities

 As with all cartels, compliance from cartel members is a central factor in any price-fixing effectiveness.
-More significant may be the developments relating to antitrust/cartel enforcement efforts outside the United States.
-Brazil and the United Kingdom have strengthened their existing laws and their enforcement capabilities; the European Union and other nations may do likewise.

 At the start of 2015 and continuing to this day, efforts have resumed toward achieving additional recourse against multinational price-fixing and future possibilities for more rigorous, international antitrust protection for US consumers.
 In 2016, Saudi Arabia and Russia, the world's two largest producers, formed a "working group" pact "to monitor" the oil market at regular intervals.
 In 2018, a NOPEC bill, sponsored by Steve Chabot, R-OH and six additional bipartisan cosponsors, was reintroduced by the 115th Congress, but again failed to be enacted into law.

+Biden administration

-Since facing rising oil and gas prices in 2021 and 2022, the Biden administration has sought support in Congress, attempting once again to hold foreign entities, such as OPEC, accountable.
-This has not fully assumed a multi-prong approach, through a combined enactment of NOPEC's Sherman Antitrust protection, along with more strenuous enforcement of already existing legislation within the Foreign Corrupt Practices Act (FCPA).
-On November 15, 2021, enactment of the Energy Policy And Conservation Act grants limited, discretionary executive regulatory powers to address international antitrust conduct that may occur subsequent to that act’s enactment date.
+Facing rising oil and gas prices in 2021 and 2022, the Biden administration has sought support in Congress, attempting once again to hold foreign entities, such as OPEC, accountable.
+This has assumed a multi-prong approach, through a combined enactment of NOPEC's Sherman Antitrust protection, along with more strenuous enforcement of already existing legislation within the Foreign Corrupt Practices Act (FCPA).
+On November 15, 2021, enactment of the Energy Policy And Conservation Act (EPCA) grants limited, discretionary executive regulatory powers to address international antitrust conduct that may occur subsequent to that act’s several enactment dates, with varied oil-price-limiting effects.

 On March 8, 2022, President Joe Biden signed an executive order banning the import of Russian oil and gas, in response to the Russian invasion of Ukraine, with almost unanimous bipartisan Congressional support.
-The ongoing Russian invasion of Ukraine, with its accompanying devastation, human toll, and sustained manipulaton of both world oil prices and multi-national inflation, are well documented.
-If bipartisan congressional support for Ukraine continues, this could prompt a greater application of currently existing international antitrust regulatory powers for addressing future US/Saudi relations, under the influence of any ongoing Russo-Saudi production pact.
+The ongoing Russian invasion of Ukraine, with its accompanying devastation, human toll, and sustained manipulation of both world oil prices and multi-national inflation, are well documented.
+If bipartisan congressional support for Ukraine continues, passage could allow a greater application of currently existing international antitrust regulatory powers for addressing future US/Saudi relations, further strained under the influence of the ongoing Russo-Saudi oil-production pact.
 NOPEC-2022 was reintroduced in the 117th Congress, S.977 by Sen. Chuck Grassley, R-IA and cosponsored by Sen. Patrick Leahy, D-VT, Sen. Mike Lee, R-UT, and Sen. Amy Klobuchar, D-MN.
-An identical bill was again sponsored in the House of Representatives by Rep. Steve Chabot, R-OH and cosponsored by Rep. Jerold Nadler, D-NY, and Rep. David Celine, D-RI.
-The current Saudi oil production cutbacks have specifically targeted US oil and gasoline price increases, and public perception.
-It now remains to be seen if the Biden administration's efforts may yet prompt a renewed, more candid and fully bipartisan response, with the reevaluation of NOPEC legislation as a whole.
+An identical bill was again sponsored in the House of Representatives by Rep. Steve Chabot, R-OH and cosponsored by Rep. Jerold Nadler, D-NY and Rep. David Cicilline, D-RI.
+OPEC+, which includes additional oil-producing countries, such as Saudi Arabia, Russia, Iraq, UAE, and Kazakhstan concluded its 31st OPEC and non-OPEC Ministerial Meeting on 3 August 2022 via videoconference.
+The group’s oil production cutbacks have specifically targeted US oil and gasoline price increases, and also influence public perceptions.